 Both models benefit from generous leg room and ample luggage space.
 In fact, the estate can boast a whopping 1740 litres (or 3061 pints! that’s a lot of beer).
 Compared to just 1680 litres in the A6 estate, it’s impressive for a car based on the Golf MQB platform.

 Why that fake Exhaust?!

-One of the VRS’s many quirks is the exhaust tips.
-In the petrol version both exhaust tips are fully functional however in the diesel version its only the passenger side working.
+One of the VRS’s many quirks are the exhaust tips.
+In the petrol version, both exhaust tips are fully functional however in the diesel version it’s only the passenger side working.
 It’s a bit of a cop out to be honest, but not a deal breaker.
 This exhaust-tip-fakery has caused some diesel owners to have a custom exhaust made to make use of both exits.
 It was suggested that the MY19 TSI petrol cars with the GPF (gasoline petrol filters) would also be sporting a fake exhaust however Skoda thankfully seems to have come to their senses.

 Skoda isn’t the one manufacturer guilty of this.
 In fact, I recently spotted a SQ5 with both twin silver fake exhaust exits on the bumper with the actual exhaust pointing down like a traditional diesel car.
 Pathetic.

 There are two engines to choose from, a 2-litre common rail turbo diesel engine and VW’s infamous 2.0 TSI power plant.
 Both engines are available with both a 6-speed manual and 6/7 speed automatic DSG.
 The diesel is also available in 4×4 but strangely the TSI has never been available with this drive train, probably to prevent it from embarrassing others in the VAG lineup, such as the Golf GTI.